People Pleasing: Why You Bend Over Backwards And How To Stop It

 Therefore, out of an absolute automated process, you made a fatal choice to relinquish your wants and what’s true for you, to ensure your parents’ love and protection – to ensure your existence.

 And that imposed silence and fear of abandonment followed you into adulthood, long after you had left the nest.

-Your brain learned to associate others’ lack of approval as abandonment.
-Deep down you are terrified you will DIE if others will not like you.
+Your brain learned to associate lack of approval as abandonment.
+Deep down you are terrified you will DIE if they will not like you.

 So you must always please them, to avoid triggering this existential anxiety.
-Your lizard brain is convinced that you NEED others’ love and validation in order to survive.
+Your lizard brain is convinced that you MUST HAVE all peoples’ love and validation in order to survive.

 A child living in such a restrictive environment quickly absorbs the wrong messages.
 They assume their desires are not relevant; they quickly conclude that they are not worthy of having their needs met.

-Today you are an adult who feel if people don’t approve of you, you will die.
+Today you are an adult who thinks that if they don’t approve of you, you will die.
 So you go all out to please them.
 And then console yourself with the hollow joy that comes with “surviving”.

 But are you really surviving?

-Constantly pleasing others at your expense for no reason is a constant sacrifice of your being.
-Your inability to prioritize your needs without feeling guilty about it, pushes you to constantly do things for others at your own expense.
+Constantly pleasing your surroundings at your expense for no reason is a constant sacrifice of your being.
+Your inability to prioritize your needs without feeling guilty about it pushes you to constantly do things for other people at your own expense.

 As a result, you feel terrible instead of being happy.